-As further disclosed on page 30, the Company is a member of the AIC and complies with the AIC Code which was revised in February 2015 to reflect changes to the UK Code.
-In accordance with the revised AIC Code, the Directors are required to assess the prospects of the Group over a period longer than the 12 months associated with going concern.
+As further disclosed on page 30, the Company is a member of the AIC and complies with the AIC Code.
+In accordance with the AIC Code, the Directors are required to assess the prospects of the Group over a period longer than the 12 months associated with going concern.
 The Directors conducted this review for a period of ten years, which it deemed appropriate, given the long term nature of the Group's investments which are modelled over 25 years, coupled with its long term strategic planning horizon.

-In considering the prospects of the Group, the Directors looked at the key risks facing both the Group and the investee companies, focussing on the likelihood and impact of each risk as well as any key contracts, future events or timescales that may be assigned to each key risk.
+In considering the prospects of the Group, the Directors looked at the key risks facing both the Group and the investee companies, focusing on the likelihood and impact of each risk as well as any key contracts, future events or timescales that may be assigned to each key risk.
+The Directors also tested the Company's ability to remain viable under several robust downside scenarios.

-As a sector-focused infrastructure fund, the Group aims to produce stable and inflating dividends whilst preserving the capital value of its investment portfolio on a real basis.
+As a sector-focused infrastructure fund, the Group aims to produce stable and inflating dividends while preserving the capital value of its investment portfolio on a real basis.
 The Directors believe that the Group is well placed to manage its business risks successfully over both the short and long term and accordingly, the Board has a reasonable expectation that the Group will be able to continue in operation and to meet its liabilities as they fall due for a period of at least ten years.